 Apprenticeships are now available up to degree level and beyond.
 Over 70 national universities are currently offering a range of degree Apprenticeships with more to be confirmed throughout the year.

-The main benefits of doing an Apprenticeships are:
+The main benefits of doing an Apprenticeship are:

 - Earning a salary and having employee benefits such as paid holidays